celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

     // SubmitTx submits the given transaction/message to the Celestia network
     // and blocks until the tx is included in a block.
     SubmitTx(ctx context.Context, tx state.Tx) (*state.TxResponse, error)
-    // SubmitPayForData builds, signs and submits a PayForData transaction.
+    // SubmitPayForBlob builds, signs and submits a PayForBlob transaction.
-    SubmitPayForData(
+    SubmitPayForBlob(
       ctx context.Context,
       nID namespace.ID,
       data []byte,